 - CPA marketing should have a focus on a copy rather than pop-ups and headlines.

 - Influencer marketing will begin to overlap with CPA marketing, giving many new eCommerce businesses even more reasons to join CPA affiliate networks.

 - Ecommerce businesses will shift a portion of their budget from traditional marketing (PPC, social media, and banner ads) to affiliate and performance marketing.

 - Reliable CPA affiliate marketing networks will continue to increase transparency and offer the data-driven information that clients demand.

 CPA marketing is the next step in performance marketing.
-Fortunately for you, most of the e-commerce businesses don’t know about CPA marketing.
-It’s a hidden gem that can bring you fast results and give you an edge over your competition.
+Fortunately for you, most e-commerce businesses don’t know about CPA marketing.
+It’s a hidden gem that can bring fast results and give you an edge over your competition.
 It’s also a way to scale and distribute your brand message while building strong relationships with partner websites.

 For affiliates and publishers is also a win.
 They can choose offers that mirror their brand and website, allowing them to monetize content on their site with banners and contextual links.

 If you want to expand your website’s reach, maintain a strong return on investment, and feel a real business impact, incorporate CPA marketing into your strategic plans, SEO, and PPC.

 Want to know more about CPA marketing?
 Take one of the recommended CPA marketing courses.

 Further readings on CPA and Affiliate Marketing for eCommerce.